Skip to content

 At the back of the P0004 are four status LEDs which indicate active voltage lines.

-With all the necessary connectors in place, The P0004 is an straight-forward installation for anyone with a good level of technical competence.
+With all the necessary connectors in place, The P0004 is a straight-forward installation for anyone with a reasonable level of technical competence.
+Er... well almost....

-WARNING!!!!
-Many JX-8Ps made in the eighties were fitted with a 2-pin power input.
+Many JX-8Ps made in the eighties were fitted with an IEC C10 2-pin power input socket.
 Some even had an integral power lead.
 These MUST be removed and replaced with a 3-pin IEC C14 power socket and the JX-8P MUST be earthed.
 When purchasing the P0004, I offer am 'earth bonding kit' which includes a C14 connector.

 Power cable inlet on hard-wired JX-8P